TimeleapLabs/unchained/quickstart.md

 # Quick Start

-Follow the guide on this page to run either a full or a lite node:
+Follow the guide on this page to run either a broker or a worker node:

-- **Lite nodes** are nodes that only validate data, but they don't store any of the validated datapoints.
-It's easier to set up a lite node than a full node.
+- **Worker nodes** are nodes that only validate data, but they don't store any of the validated datapoints.
+It's easier to set up a worker node than a broker node.
-- **Full nodes** are nodes that validate data, and store the validated data for future queries.
-Full nodes require extra steps to set up, and need more resources.
+- **Broker nodes** are nodes that validate data, and store the validated data for future queries.
+Broker nodes require extra steps to set up, and need more resources.
 You can either store the validated data on a local Postgres instance, or use DBaaS such as [Neon](https://neon.tech), [AWS RDS](https://aws.amazon.com/rds/), [ElephantSQL](https://www.elephantsql.com/) or any other.

+For now, only worker nodes are implemented.

 You can setup a node using a docker deployment or local deployment: